An Overview of Dolutegravir

 What Side Effects Can Dolutegravir Cause?

-Dolutegravir can cause serious, life-threatening side effects.
-These include allergic reactions and liver problems.
+Dolutegravir may cause side effects.
+Most side effects from dolutegravir are manageable, but a few can be serious.
+Serious side effects of dolutegravir include allergic reactions and liver problems.
 (See the WARNING above.)

 Other possible side effects of dolutegravir include: